observablehq/inputs/README.md

 viewof foundAthletes = Search(athletes, {label: "Athletes"})
 ```

-A Search input allows freeform full-text search of a tabular dataset using a simple (but extensible) query parser.
+A Search input allows freeform, full-text search of an in-memory tabular dataset or an iterable (column) of values using a simple query parser.
 It is often used in conjunction with a [Table](#Table).
 The value of a Search is an array of elements from the iterable *data* that match the current query.
 If the query is currently empty, the search input’s value is all elements in *data*.

 A Search input can work with either tabular data (an array of objects) or a single column (an array of strings).
 When searching tabular input, all properties on each object in *data* are searched by default, but you can limit the search to a specific set of properties using the *column* option.
 For example, to only search the “sport” and “nationality” column: